NCAR/ncar-spack/README.md

 2. **Always confirm dependencies .** Unless you are 100% sure Spack will do what you intend, don't simply run `spack install <spec>` blindly!
 First, confirm the DAG using `spack spec -I -N <spec>`.

 ## Getting Started
-### Installing Spack
-As we are using Spack environments for each cluster, we can install a single instance of Spack itself to service all globally-accessible systems.
-The `install` script will do this for you, based on the settings configured in `etc/global.cfg`.
-Currently, the following settings are available:

- - **NCAR_ROOT_SPACK** - the directory in which Spack will be installed
+As we are installing/cloning an instance of Spack for each cluster deployment, it is not necessary to manually install Spack before running the `deploy` script.
+The exact version of Spack, along with certain runtime settings, can be configured in the file `clusters/<cluster>/main.cfg`.
+The following configurables are currently used by `./deploy`.

+* **NCAR_HOST** - the name of the system set for users in `ncarenv`
+* **NCAR_SPACK_PUBLIC_ROOT** - the path at which user-facing elements of the deployment will reside (e.g., /glade/u/apps)
+* **NCAR_SPACK_ENV_ROOT** - the path at which the build and production environments will reside (e.g., csgteam work)
- - **NCAR_SPACK_VERSION** - the commit or tag of Spack which will be used in the install
+* **NCAR_SPACK_VERSION** - the version/tag of Spack to be used in the deployment
+* **NCAR_SPACK_MIRROR_NAME** - the name used by Spack for the source and [build cache](https://spack.readthedocs.io/en/latest/binary_caches.html) mirror
+* **NCAR_SPACK_GITHUB** - a URL to the GitHub repository that will track modifications to this deployment
+* **NCAR_SPACK_DEFAULT_MODULES** - initial default Lmod modules assigned to the users by localinit scripts

- - **MAX_BUILD_JOBS** - a global Spack [configuration setting](https://spack.readthedocs.io/en/latest/config_yaml.html#build-jobs) which will limit the number of threads Spack may use for installs.
-This will apply to all environments.
-Limiting to 10 or less is recommended.
+The `deploy` script will also assign some configuration settings of note for you.
+For instance, `build_jobs` is a global Spack [configuration setting](https://spack.readthedocs.io/en/latest/config_yaml.html#build-jobs) which will limit the number of threads Spack may use for installs.
+Limiting to 10 or less is recommended on our current systems.

-*While Spack could be deployed using the HEAD commit, this is not recommended because package definitions and default versions often change with new Spack tags/versions.
+*While Spack could be deployed using the HEAD commit, this is not recommended because default versions of packages used when concretizing dependencies often change with new Spack tags/versions.
 Locking to a version ensures reproducibility.*

-### Using Spack to Deploy a Software Stack
+### Using `deploy` to Install a Software Stack
-To simplify the process of deploying Spack and building and installing a software tree, a number of scripts are included in this repository.
-Once cloned, you should initiate the process by running the `deploy` script, which will perform the following actions:
+The primary tool included in this repository is the `deploy` script, which should be run any time you wish to freshly deploy a cluster software stack with Spack.
+The script will perform the following actions:

-1. Sanitize the shell environment and make sure Spack is initialized
+1. Sanitize the shell environment
+2. Clone the specified version of Spack from GitHub
-2. Copy the template `spack.yaml` for a particular cluster and modify paths for `opt` and `modules`
+3. Copy the template `spack.yaml` for a particular cluster and modify paths for `opt` and `modules`
-3. Create utility scripts like `localinit.*` for modules
+4. Create utility scripts like `localinit.*` for modules
-4. Find and register [external package](https://spack.readthedocs.io/en/latest/build_settings.html#external-packages) installs
+5. Find and register [external package](https://spack.readthedocs.io/en/latest/build_settings.html#external-packages) installs
-5. Create a [build cache/mirror](https://spack.readthedocs.io/en/latest/binary_caches.html) so that future installs are quick
+6. Create a [build cache/mirror](https://spack.readthedocs.io/en/latest/binary_caches.html) so that future installs are quick
-6. Add custom NCAR package definitions via the `ncar.hpcd` [repository](https://spack.readthedocs.io/en/latest/repositories.html)
+7. Add custom NCAR package definitions via the `ncar.hpcd` [repository](https://spack.readthedocs.io/en/latest/repositories.html)
-7. Find and register custom [module templates](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html#working-with-templates)
+8. Find and register custom [module templates](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html#working-with-templates)
 9. Build packages in the build environment as defined in `packages.cfg`
 10. Create binary versions of installs and populate build cache
 11. Generate Lmod [modules](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html#hierarchical-module-files) in the build environment

-Notably, this script *does not* install packages into the production environment.
+Notably, this script *does not* install packages into the production environment nor produce production Lmod modules.
 It is assumed that the operator will sanity check the build environment before populating the public-facing stack.
 This script will copy a `publish` script into $SPACK_ENV/bin, which can be used to push changes from the build environment to the public environment.
 See [Installing new packages](doc/installing_packages.md) for more details on this script.

 ### Adding Spack to Your Shell Environment
 Spack provides source-able scripts to add itself to your shell environment.
 These scripts will modify your `PATH` and add shell aliases.
 Note that Spack has Python version requirements for functionality - it is best to use a recent Python 3.x.
 On future systems this should not be an issue, but on Cheyenne and Casper, you should add a modern Python to your PATH first.
 For BASH: